Isle of Wight Guru

 31. Isle of Wight Pearl

-Coach parties pour in to Isle of Wight Pearl on the Military Road (near Brighstone) with its showroom 'dedicated to the art of pearl jewellery'.
-I'm more interested in the cafe which has nice sea views and is dedicated to the art of cream teas and strawberry jam.
+Coach parties pour in to Isle of Wight Pearl on the Military Road (near Brighstone) with its showroom 'dedicated to the art of pearl jewellery' and its free talks about pearls.
+I'm more interested in the café that has nice sea views and is dedicated to the art of cream teas and strawberry jam.

 32. Isle of Wight Garden Centres